 Congratulations on the purchase of your new Pomeranian puppy.
 You can expect years of enduring companionship with the proper love and care.
 Many poms live up to 15 years of age, and some even longer.
 Should you ever have questions or concerns about any puppy purchased from us, please do not hesitate to email, call, or write.
 We are dedicated to providing quality support for the life of your puppy.
+If you need services like those online pet grooming schools, there are tons of commendable options available right now.

 1) Always keep a clean, fresh supply of water.
 Poms do well either free-fed (having food always readily available) or on a schedule.
 Just remember that young puppies three months old or less, need to be fed 2 – 4 times a day depending on their size.
 Puppies six months and younger can be fed 2 – 3 times a day, finally weaning to twice a day by a year.
 Some people eventually feed only once a day, but due to the small size and high metabolism of Pomeranians, I feel that they should be fed at least twice a day if schedule feeding.